Uralstech/vid-orca/README.md

 # Vid Orca

 Deploy LLaMA-2 Chat on Google Cloud Run.
-Update v1.2.0: This *should* now have authentication working, documentation is TODO.
-I am now using LLaMA-2, not Orca.
+Update v1.2.1: The authentication has been tested, documentation is done.

 ## What you will need